PrairieLearn/PrairieLearn/docs/remoteExams.md

 ## Synchronous, timed exams

+!!! tip

-**We recommend that exams held outside a controlled testing center should be run using a synchronous, timed configuration.** Below is an example of an assessment configured to have students taking the exam at the same time with a time limit.
+    We recommend that exams held outside a controlled testing center should be run using a synchronous, timed configuration.

+Below is an example of an assessment configured to have students taking the exam at the same time with a time limit.

 This configuration is good when:

 - Almost all students take the exam at the same time
-- Some students have accommodations, such as 1.5x time — **these students must be listed first in the access rules**
+- Some students have accommodations, such as 1.5x time

+  !!! warning

+        These students must be listed *first* in the access rules for these to take effect.

 - Some students take the exam at a later "conflict" time, mainly because they are in a different timezone

 ```json